 Instead, cultivate relationships and build lifetime value.
 This is something that leading online stores excel at as they invest in tools and skills that allow them to understand their customers' goals, journeys and problems.

-Where should a Shopify Plus store that's new to CRO or customer experience optimization start?
+Where should a Shopify Plus store that's new to A/B testing or customer experience optimization start?

 Casandra Campbell, Senior Experimentation and Analysis Lead at Shopify